Muqaddas776/CodeAlpha_DataScience_Project/README.md

 5. Model Evaluation
 6. Analysis of Feature Importance

+### Usage
+1. Run the first script to train the model and save it as titanic_model.pkl.
+2. Run the second script to launch the GUI application.
+Enter the required passenger details and click the "Predict" button to see if the passenger would have survived.

+This implementation includes preprocessing steps and a user-friendly GUI interface for predicting Titanic survival based on various factors such as socio-economic status, age, gender, and more.

 ## 2. Stock Price Prediction with LSTM
 This project utilizes Long Short-Term Memory (LSTM) networks to predict the stock price of a given company.
 I have  use historical stock price data from Yahoo Finance to train the model.